 You certainly have the right to do so.
 But chances are the insurance companies will take advantage of the situation and you.
 An accident claim involves many different elements, all of which require careful analysis.
 Issues of causation, liability and the damages you are entitled to can be highly complex.
 In addition, there may be insurance coverage that you don’t know about which could provide compensation.
 Without an experienced attorney on your side, you may not receive all of the compensation you deserve.

+Can I afford an attorney?
 How much do your legal services cost?

 Crandall & Katt, Attorneys at Law, accepts all personal injury and wrongful death cases on contingency.
 This means you will not be charged any attorney fees* unless, and until, your case is settled or you receive compensation.
 So, it costs nothing upfront.
 We receive a percentage of the recovery and don’t get paid until the client does.

 What should I do if I have been involved in an accident?

 If you are involved in an accident and have sustained injuries, please follow the eight steps outlined below.
 We will answer all your questions and provide you with the information you need before you consult with your insurance company.

 - Telephone your attorney’s office immediately.